arthurfiorette/axios-cache-interceptor/docs/src/guide/getting-started.md

 :::

 Just the above is sufficient for most use cases.
-However, you can also customiza each cache behavior by passing a configuration object to the `setupCache` function.
+However, you can also customize each cache behavior by passing a configuration object to the `setupCache` function.
 And you can also customize some behaviors each request by using the `cache` option in the request config.